My software and services 2024

 Ubiquiti – I have a variety of Ubiquiti equipment in place including a Security Gateway.
 All these have worked flawlessly and I can’t recommend this gear highly enough.

 Docking station – I still love my Kensington SD7000 Surface Pro Docking Station.
 It is a really neat device, that suits most modern Surface Pro devices.
-It is slim, compact and now all me to have 3 external monitors off the one Surface devices (as you can never have enough screen now can you eh?).
+It is slim, compact and now allows me to have 3 external monitors off the one Surface devices (as you can never have enough screen now can you eh?).
 I can plug in all my devices, microphones, phones, etc to it and all the cables are hidden at the back.
 I also like that you can adjust the screen up and down, a bit like a Surface Studio.

 Amazon Kindle – Still have this but it has now largely been superseded by the iPad mini for reading books.
 I still love my Kindle but if I can have one less device then I’m going to take that option. so for now, the Kindle has been relegated as a backup.